 - Adding spices or seasoning to food to bring out its flavor

-- Using plastic utensils and avoiding iron skillets if food is tasting metallic or bitter
+- Using plastic utensils and avoiding iron skillets if food tastes metallic or bitter

 - Opening a window or turning on a fan to reduce smells that induce nausea

-Your health care team will partner with registered dietitians to help you establish nutrition habits that fit your unique lifestyle.
+The health care team will partner with registered dietitians to help the patient establish nutrition habits that fit their unique lifestyle.
 The American Institute for Cancer Research is also a great resource for building an individualized weight loss strategy and exploring nutrient-rich recipe ideas.

 3. Participate in Physical Therapy

-Cancer treatments can be hard on your body and may lead to nerve damage, swelling, exhaustion, weakness and chronic pain.
-Participating in physical therapy can help patients to manage, reduce or even eliminate such impairments, allowing them to live more comfortably.
+Cancer treatments can be hard on the body and may lead to nerve damage, swelling, exhaustion, weakness, and chronic pain.
+Participating in physical therapy can help patients manage, reduce, or even eliminate such impairments, allowing them to live more comfortably.
 Physical therapy treatments may include:

 - Aerobic exercise